 - Thank you notes

-- A job with a view
+- An office desk with a great view

 - The sense of accomplishment when you complete a difficult task

 - The ability to complete a bucket list (If you don't have one, here are 553 ideas.)

 - Being pushed to “think outside the box”